 3. Consider adding people’s reviews about you

-A great about me page for a blog or website will have people’s support.
+A great about me page for a blog or website will have people’s support and endorsements.
 People you have worked with and clients’ you have served.
 Having people’s words about you on this page adds more weight and value to what you’re offering.
 Add one or two testimonials just at the right place so it makes an impressive continuation of what you’re saying and maintains the flow.

 4. Show a glimpse of your life